Nicholai518/fundamental-git-guide/README.md

 ## How to clone a repository from Github

 **Command: git clone https://github.com/YOUR_ACCOUNT/YOUR_REPO_HERE.git**
-<br/>*Meaning: Make a clone or copy of that repo at in a new directory, at another location.*
+<br/>*Meaning: Make a clone or copy of that repo at in a new directory, or at another location.*
 <br/>*Note: Navigate to the desired directory on your computer before cloning repository*
 <br/>*Ex: C:\Dev\Java*